Bridging the Gap…

 Intense Feelings:

-The feelings associated with traumatic grief are particularly intense.
-The sudden loss triggers distorted survival mechanisms alongside the mourning process.
-Individuals experiencing traumatic grief may also be at risk of developing post- traumatic stress disorder (PTSD).
+The emotions linked to traumatic grief are exceptionally intense.
+The abrupt loss activates distorted survival responses in addition to the grieving process.
+Those undergoing traumatic grief may also face a heightened risk of developing post-traumatic stress disorder (PTSD).

 Traumatic Grief and the Church